 The Right Treatment Can Change Your Life

-After finding answers to “Do I have a mental disorder,” the next step isn’t always clear.
+After finding answers to “Do I have a mental health disorder?” the next step isn’t always clear.
 You may worry about how treatment will affect you.
 However, if you don’t seek treatment, the effects can be worse.

 When your emotions overwhelm you, you’re unable to be as productive as you like.
 Your self-esteem and confidence may dwindle.
 Instead of feeling happy more often than not, you become stuck in a cycle of feeling worthless and afraid.